Humidity: Measurement

-A device used to measure humidity of air is called a psychrometer or hygrometer.
+A device used to measure humidity of air is called a psychrometer or hygrometer (not to be confused with Hydrometer).
 A humidistat is a humidity-triggered switch, often used to control a humidifier or a dehumidifier.

 The humidity of an air and water vapor mixture is determined through the use of psychrometric charts if both the dry bulb temperature (T) and the wet bulb temperature (T_{w}) of the mixture are known.
 These quantities are readily estimated by using a sling psychrometer.

 There are several empirical formulas that can be used to estimate the equilibrium vapor pressure of water vapor as a function of temperature.
 The Antoine equation is among the least complex of these, having only three parameters (A, B, and C).
 Other formulas, such as the Goff–Gratch equation and the Magnus–Tetens approximation, are more complicated but yield better accuracy.

 The Arden Buck equation is commonly encountered in the literature regarding this topic: